 Maximum towing capabilities are set at 35,000 lb GCWR up a 6% grade while maintaining 65mph for the dually with a gooseneck.
 The standard trailer hitch will have options starting at 5,000 lbs up to 17,000 lbs.
 Payload capabilities range from 1,000 – 5,000 lbs.

 In addition to a truck, Atlis is also looking to enter the infrastructure market with their own charging stations built specifically for electric trucks and EVs with towing needs.

 “Today’s charging stations are primarily set up for pull-in, back-out use cases, where the addition of a trailer makes the station unusable or blocks multiple spots or passing traffic.
 The refueling stations built today have had significant time to solve these concerns, and our charging solution will similarly be a pull-through design to accommodate this need.”

 While the current infrastructure market is looking into 350KW chargers, Atlis plans on making theirs a ludicrous 1.5MW.
-For some perspective, a Tesla Supercharger today is capped at 120KW.
+For some perspective, a Tesla Supercharger today is capped at 250KW.
 Atlis wants their 500 mile ranged trucks to charge from zero to full in just 15 minutes.

 For a company with so many promises, they have yet to show any actual numbers.
 We have yet to see the actual battery capacity, horsepower, torque, or any pricing apart from the base.
 With the handful of employees and close to no funding, Atlis is nowhere near as prepared as others.
 But that won’t stop them from trying.
-Atlis recently received $1.04 million in public investment to build their first prototype.
-If you’re a fan or believe in their future, keep an eye out for their next public offering.
+The startup recently received $1.07 million in public investment to build their first prototype Atlis truck.
+If you’re a fan or believe in their future in electric trucks, keep an eye out for their next public offering.

 The new startup Bollinger actually has two electric trucks coming to market.
-The B2, and electric pickup, and the B1, what they call a “Sports Utility Truck”.
+The B2, an electric pickup truck, and the B1, what they call a “Sports Utility Truck”.
 Bollinger is a small Michigan based company but they don’t see that as a disadvantage.
 Catering to a very small niche, they definitely have their place in the market.